neondatabase/website/content/docs/guides/autoscaling-guide.md

 Neon's _Autoscaling_ feature dynamically adjusts the amount of compute resources allocated to a Neon compute endpoint in response to the current workload, eliminating the need for manual intervention.
 This guide demonstrates how to enable autoscaling in your Neon project and how to [visualize](#monitor-autoscaling) your usage.

 _Autoscaling_ is a paid plan feature.
-Users on paid plans can enable autoscaling for a new project, for an existing project, or for an individual compute endpoint.
-Autoscaling is supported with both read-write and read-only compute endpoints.
-Read-only compute endpoints enable Neon's [Read replica](/docs/introduction/read-replicas) feature.
+Users on paid plans can enable autoscaling for a new project, for an existing project, or for an individual compute.
+Autoscaling is supported with primary read-write computes and read replica computes.

 ## Enable autoscaling for a new project